In the Spotlight

 In the News

-WebMD: Path to a Breakthrough
+Path to a Breakthrough

-This new video web series, hosted by Good Morning America's Robin Roberts, sheds light on how medical innovations, including precision medicine, immunotherapy, and biologics, are providing doctors with powerful new tools to treat disease.
+This new WebMD series, hosted by Good Morning America's Robin Roberts, sheds light on how medical innovations, including precision medicine, immunotherapy, and biologics, are providing doctors with powerful new tools to treat disease.
 Christopher Lock, clinical associate professor of neurology, and Lawrence Steinman, the George A. Zimmermann Professor, professor of pediatrics, and professor of neurology, are featured in a segment on treating multiple sclerosis patients with biologics – complex drugs made in living cells that are chemically and genetically engineered.

 Lucky Larry: Reflections on a career in immunology and neurology.
 By Becky Bach on June 22, 2016.